ManyDogs Leadership Team

 Jeffrey R. Stevens

-Dr. Stevens is a Susan J. Rosowski Associate Professor of Psychology at the University of Nebraska-Lincoln, where he leads the Canine Cognition and Human Interaction Lab studying dog behavior/cognition and canine-human interaction.
+Dr. Stevens is a Susan J. Rosowski Professor of Psychology at the University of Nebraska-Lincoln, where he leads the Canine Cognition and Human Interaction Lab studying dog behavior/cognition and canine-human interaction.
 He obtained his undergraduate degree at Baylor University and completed his Ph.D. at the University of Minnesota, followed by a postdoctoral fellowship at Harvard University and a research scientist position at the Max Planck Institute for Human Development.
 He has worked with 15 different species, ranging from fish to birds to primates.
 He’s now settled down to two: dogs and humans.

 Assistant Directors

-Emily Bray - Community Building and Network Expansion
+Emily Bray - Communications and Community Building

 Dr. Bray is an Assistant Professor in The University of Arizona College of Veterinary Medicine and a Research Scientist at Canine Companions, the largest US non-profit providing service dogs to people with disabilities.
 She earned her undergraduate degree at Duke University, completing a senior thesis at the Duke Canine Cognition Center investigating context specificity of inhibitory control in pet dogs.
 She then went on to earn a Ph.D. from the Department of Psychology at the University of Pennsylvania.
 For her dissertation, she partnered with The Seeing Eye—the oldest guide dog school in the United States—to conduct a longitudinal study investigating the development of behavior and cognition in dogs.
 Most recently, she develops and implements cognitive tasks in hundreds of dogs from Canine Companions’ population.